 2. Cozy Up to the Floor

 Runners are the most under-appreciated rugs.
 Their unique shape is made specifically for spaces like this, yet so few people use them!
 They create “leading lines” that draw the eye further into the space, making it look longer.
 Contrary to popular belief, you should choose a runner that is a few inches narrower than the space.
 2-3 inches of bare floor on either side makes the room look wider as well.
-We curated a few runners below to choose from:

 3. Make Space (or Not) for Storage